-Also outside the scope of ASC 718, in connection with the Company's \$6.5 million term loan, the Company issued a warrant to purchase shares of the Company's common stock.
-The warrant allowed the Bank to purchase 371,732 shares of the Company's common stock at \$1.224 per share and was exercisable for a term of 10 years.
-The warrant was immediately exercisable and provided for net share settlement.
-The Company determined this arrangement met the requirements of ASC 815 and other relevant literature and, therefore, the warrant was recorded at its grant date intrinsic value and is classified as an equity transaction.
-On October 6, 2009, the warrant was exercised through a net share settlement and 276.143 shares were issued.
+In connection with the Company's \$6.5 million term loan, the Company issued a warrant to purchase shares of the Company's common stock.
+The warrant, which was legally detachable and separately exercisable from the debt agreement, allowed Silicon Valley Bank ("SVB") to purchase 371,732 shares of the Company's common stock at \$1.224 per share and was exercisable for a term of ten years.
+The warrant was immediately exercisable and was subsequently exercised by SVB on October 6, 2009 through a net share settlement transaction in which 276,143 shares were issued.
+Upon issuance of the term loan and the warrant, the Company allocated the related proceeds between these two financial instruments based on their relative fair values in accordance with FASB ASC 470, "Debt."
+Proceeds of \$455,000 were allocated to the warrant and recorded as additional paid-in capital, and the remaining proceeds of \$6,045,003 were recorded as the initial net carrying value of the debt.

-Use of Estimates-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates-The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting period.
 Actual results could differ from those estimates.

-Fair Value Disclosures-The fair value of the Company's financial instruments, including cash and cash equivalents, accounts receivable, restricted cash and cash equivalents, short and long-term investments, short and long-term other assets, accounts payable, accrued expenses, other liabilities and fixed and variable interest rate debt, approximate their fair values.
+Fair Value Disclosures-The fair value of the Company's financial instruments, including cash and cash equivalents, accounts receivable, short-term investments, short and long-term other assets, accounts payable, accrued expenses, other liabilities and fixed interest rate debt, approximate their fair values.